HelioML/HelioML/_build/acknowledgements.md

 ---
+redirect_from:
+  - "/acknowledgements"
 title: 'Acknowledgements'
-permalink: 'chapters/acknowledgements'
-previouschapter:
+prev_page:
-  url: chapters/title
+  url: /title
   title: 'Title'
-nextchapter:
+next_page:
-  url: chapters/01/whys_and_whats
+  url: /01/whys_and_whats
-  title: 'Whys And Whats'
+  title: 'Whys and Whats'
-redirect_from:
-  - 'chapters/acknowledgements'
+comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
+SEE ORIGINAL FILES IN /notebooks***"
 ---
 # Acknowledgements